IBE160/SG-KI-Krigerne/docs/ux-design-specification.md

 *   **Experience:** The chat experience will feel desktop-like but fully optimized for touch interaction.

 **3. Mobile (Small Screens):**
 *   **Layout:** The chat interface will occupy the full width of the screen, with a sticky input bar always visible at the bottom, just above the software keyboard.
+Content will primarily reflow into a single column.
 *   **Navigation:** A simple top bar will display the app name.
 A small overflow or hamburger menu (if needed for "About" or "Help" sections) will provide access to secondary information without cluttering the main view.
 *   **Behavior:** When the software keyboard opens, the view will automatically scroll to ensure the latest messages and the input field remain visible.
-Message bubbles and buttons will feature generous touch target areas.
+Message bubbles and buttons will feature generous touch target areas, adhering to a minimum size of 44x44px for interactive elements.
 *   **Most Important:** The mobile experience should feel as intuitive and frictionless as a native messaging app: "open, type, send, read" without any friction or clutter.

 ### 8.2 Accessibility Strategy